The Adventures of Hajji Baba: Production

 The film is based on The Adventures of Hajji Baba of Ispahan by James Justinian Morier published in 1824.
 It was popular and remained in print for over a century.

-In the early 1950s Walter Wanger produced four films with Allied Artists.
+In the early 1950s, Walter Wanger produced four films with Allied Artists.
 They were happy with the results and signed a new contract with the producer, the first of which was to be Hajji Baba.
-It was a return to the type of film Wagner had previously made such as Arabian Nights (1942).
+It was a return to the type of film Wanger had previously made such as Arabian Nights (1942).

 Allied Artists had been shut down for three months but re-opened again with a slate of ten films starting with Hajji Baba.
 Elaine Stewart and Don Weis were borrowed from MGM.
 Filming started 12 April 1954.
-Linda Christian was meant to play a role but dropped out and was replaced by Amanda Blake.
+Linda Christian was meant to play Banah but dropped out and was replaced by Amanda Blake.

-With the creation of CinemaScope, 20th Century Fox wooed film producers by agreeing to license their wide screen scope lenses to various non-Fox studios.
-The Adventures of Hajji Baba was the first of three CinemaScope films made by Allied Artists Pictures.
-In addition to supplying the widescreen camera lenses, Fox agreed to finance 50% of the films with Allied Artists receiving the domestic gross of the film and Fox receiving the overseas grosses of the film.

 Reception

 The film was a hit and made a profit of $673,593.